dmikushin/homepage/_posts/2022-09-03-installing-cuda-from-deb-packages-without-graphics.md

 You may want to have your NVIDIA GPU not to be involved in any desktop rendering for many reasons.
 While this is the default on the headless servers, personal systems such as desktops and laptops need some further configuration.
 Traditional downloadable CUDA binary packages had a `--no-opengl-files` command line option, which simply skips the installation of any graphics-related components.
 The other installation method based on Debian packages is more favorable for system compatibility, but unfortunately lacks any option for graphics disablement.
 This tutorial shows how to disable desktop graphics after installing the Debian packages.

-1. Run the standard CUDA installation, as shown below (you may want to check for an up-to-date instruction at the [CUDA downloads page](https://developer.nvidia.com/cuda-downloads)):
+## Run the standard CUDA installation

+(You may want to check for an up-to-date instruction at the [CUDA downloads page](https://developer.nvidia.com/cuda-downloads).)

 ```bash
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/cuda-keyring_1.0-1_all.deb